hissssst/pathex/guides/tutorials/basics.md

 iex> 1 = Pathex.view(%{x: [y: 1]}, composed_path)
 ```

-> Think about paths composition just like paths concatenation in shell
+> Think about path composition just like path concatenation in shell
 > For example
 >
 > ```elixir